krotscheck/go-rds-driver/README.md

 * Unsigned integers are not natively supported by the AWS SDK's Data API, and are all converted to the int64 type.
 As such large integer values may be lossy.
-* The `BIT(M)` column type is transferred via the HTTP protocol as a boolean, not as a blob.
-As this is clearly incorrect and unreliable behavior, the RDS driver will return an error when attempting to marshal a value of this type.
-* The `BOOLEAN` type maps to a `BIT(1)` column type, and thus is impacted by the same limitation as the `BIT(M)` type above.
-As we cannot reliably determine whether a program wants to map to a `bool` or a `[]uint`, attempting to use this type will also throw an error.
+* The `BIT` column type is returned from RDS as a Boolean, preventing the full use of `BIT(M)`.
+Until (if ever) this is fixed, only single bit column values are supported.

 ### Postgresql